 - 35 per cent of women will experience violence at the hands of their current or former partners in their lifetime, up to 70 per cent according to some national studies.

-- More than 700 million women alive today were married as children.
+- Around 650 million women alive today were married as children.
 Of those women, more than one in three got married before 15.

 - 200 million women and girls have undergone female genital mutilation - the majority of girls are cut before the age of five.

 - Women and girls together account for 71 per cent of all human trafficking victims detected globally, with girls representing nearly three out of every four trafficked children.

 In spite of the challenges and discrimination, Maria Morales Jorge, 52, from Guatemala, is determined to change what’s normal and encourages other indigenous women to join her.